Urethral Diverticulum (UD)

 - Hormonal Changes – Fluctuations in estrogen levels may contribute to UD, especially in postmenopausal women.

 Now, let me be very clear—UD is NOT always easy to diagnose.
-Many doctors miss it, which is why you need to see a specialist like me!
+Many doctors miss it, which is why you need to see a specialist like me, especially if you’re in Jaipur.

 To diagnose UD, I use a combination of the following tests: